MichaelK-F/Fake-Virus/SECURITY.md

 | 2.0     | :white_check_mark: |
 | 3.0     | :white_check_mark: |

-to report a vulnerability email me at michael@wandoo.ca
+To report a vulnerability you can open a new issue and I will check it(mabye).